4.29 from 7 votes

 cinnamon roll dough on a floured counter.

-Once dough is cooled, plop (very technical term 😉 ) half of your dough onto a floured surface and sprinkle with a little bit more flour.
+Once dough is cooled, plop (very technical term 😉 ) half of your dough onto a lightly floured surface and sprinkle with a little bit more flour.
 The surface of the dough should not be sticky; if it is, sprinkle with more flour.

 kneading cinnamon roll dough.